ralic/gnu_woodchuck/doc/woodchuck.rst

 stream appears to have no objects.
 How do we track use?
 What about publication time?
-One solution is that after each update, the application creates a new object and marks it as having been downloaded.
+One solution is that after each update, the application creates a new object and marks it as having been transferred.
 The application should not register missed updates.
 Mostly likely it doesn't even know how frequently the weather is updated.
 To indicate that a new update is available, create a new object.
 If the update is only available in the future, set the